Dwight Agnew: Pre-War

+World War II

 Attack on Pearl Harbor

 During the Japanese attack on Pearl Harbor on December 7, 1941, most of the Agnew family – Dwight, his brother Henry, and both of their sisters and brothers-in-law (the latter who were also Navy officers) – were stationed in Hawaii.
 During this time, Agnew was serving as commanding officer of USS Trever, a destroyer minesweeper.

 Agnew received the Navy Cross for his command of the destroyer minesweeper USS Trever (pictured) during the Guadalcanal Campaign.

 Agnew's second command was the destroyer USS Heermann (pictured).

 During the Battle of Iwo Jima, Agnew commanded the attack transport USS Harry Lee (pictured).